The Kelly Brush Foundation is dedicated to making active lifestyles a reality for anyone with a spinal cord injury. Life is better active!

 Quotes that include accessories such as sport computers, tee shirts, premium wheelsets, and other accessories will be reduced by the amount of such accessories when considered by the Grants Committee.

-What you will need before beginning the online application.
+What you will need to complete the online application.

 → Documentation of Paralysis – A letter on the letterhead of a treating physician or primary care provider.